Install, Configure, and Deploy a HDP Cluster with HCP

 - Use the Target Hosts text box to enter your list of host names, one per line.

-- Choose the services to install into the cluster, and then click Next.
+Choose the services to install onto the cluster, and then click

 HCP requires the following services: